luke-de-vos/word-maker/README.md

 # word-maker

-Generates words with 4-grams and markov chains.
+Generates words with character 4-grams and markov chains.

 Gram length can be adjusted by modifying variable 'gramLen'.